-The first step of our 6-step car detailing plan is to give some attention to your wheels and tyres as these are your car’s point of contact with the road surface.
+The first step of our 6 steps of car detailing plan is to give some attention to your wheels and tyres as these are your car’s point of contact with the road surface.

 These areas are often the worst affected parts of the car and become very easily caked in brake dust and dirt from day to day driving, so targeting them first will help ensure that they don’t contaminate other areas of the car later on in the car cleaning process.Take me to wheel Products

-Tyres should also be cleaned using a suitable all-purpose cleaner such as Citrus wash and a firm brush.
-This step will ensure a longer lasting bond with your chosen tyre dressing.
+All tyres should also be cleaned using a suitable all-purpose cleaner such as Citrus wash with a firm brush.
+This step will ensure a longer-lasting bond with your chosen tyre dressing.

-Wheel sealants can also be applied which will not only make your rims look great but will protect them from road salt and dirt build-up making for easier future cleaning!Take me to wheel Products
+Wheel sealants can also be applied.
+These will not only make your rims look great but will protect them from road salt and dirt build-up, making future cleaning much easier!Take me to wheel Products

 Recommended Wheel Products

-Wash away your sins with step 2 of our car detailing process.
+Wash away your sins with step 2 of our 6 steps of detailing.
 Washing your car’s exterior is arguably the most recognisable step of vehicle detailing, but are you doing it the Autobrite way?
-Our 3-part wash process is the best way to a swirl free finish!
+Our 3-part wash process is the best way to a swirl-free finish!

 Part 1 – Citrus Wash All Purpose Cleaner (APC)